pyinvoke/invoke/docs/concepts/namespaces.rst

 Default tasks
 =============

-Tasks may declare themselves as the default task to invoke for the collection they belong to, e.g. by giving ``default=True`` to `@task <.task>`.
+Tasks may be declared as the default task to invoke for the collection they belong to, e.g. by giving ``default=True`` to `@task <.task>` (or to `.Collection.add_task`.)
 This is useful when you have a bunch of related tasks in a namespace but one of them is the most commonly used, and maps well to the namespace as a whole.

 For example, in the documentation submodule we've been experimenting with so far, the ``build`` task makes sense as a default, so we can say things like